Executive Summaries Jul 22, 2020

 Details on Canada Emergency Commercial Rent Assistance (CECRA)

-Canada Emergency Commercial Rent Assistance for Small Businesses: highlights of new details released by the Canada Mortgage and Housing Corporation as of May 20, 2020, as updated pursuant to subsequent announcements made up to June 8, 2020.
+Canada Emergency Commercial Rent Assistance for Small Businesses: highlights following the announcement by the Prime Minister of Canada, Mr. Justin Trudeau, on June 29, 2020 and the new details released by the Canada Mortgage and Housing Corporation on July 2 and July 17, 2020.

 In order to help businesses in Canada overcome the financial repercussions caused by the COVID-19 crisis, several support measures have been put in place by the federal government.
 These include the Canada Emergency Commercial Rent Assistance (“CECRA”) for small businesses.

-Further to the update published on May 20 by the Canada Mortgage and Housing Corporation (“CMHC”) (as updated pursuant to subsequent announcements made up to June 8, 2020) with respect to the CECRA program, the following is a summary of the program’s key elements, which take into account the main developments between the date of the initial announcement of the program and the date of the above-mentioned update as well as informal clarifications provided by CMHC.
+Further to the update published on May 20 by the Canada Mortgage and Housing Corporation (“CMHC”) (as updated pursuant to subsequent announcements made up on June 8, July 2 and July 17, 2020) with respect to the CECRA program, the following is a summary of the program’s key elements, which take into account the main developments between the initial announcement of the program and the above-mentioned recent updates as well as informal clarifications provided by CMHC.

 What Assistance Is Offered and Who Can Benefit from It?